Best Kayak Bilge Pumps (for Canoes and Small Boats Too!)

 It benefits from a foam sleeve that will help to keep it floating in the event that you drop it or it breaks loose from your deck.
 This pump is designed to remove a gallon of water with every 9 strokes and because of the shorter length, it shouldn’t take as long to complete one stroke.

 It’s also built with a comfort handle and is designed to be corrosion resistant, so it could be a good option if you paddle in all types of water.

 5: Beckson Canoe & Kayak Pump

-The Beckson Canoe & Kayak Pump is a lightweight 18 inch manual bilge pump that could be a convenient tool to have on board your yak or canoe.
+The Beckson boat bilge pump is a lightweight 18 inch manual pump that could be a convenient tool to have on board your yak or canoe.
 Its sleeve is built to float, so you shouldn’t need to worry about it sinking if you drop it.

 The Attwood bilge pump is a 24 inch manual pump that comes with a 32 inch long hose but it also has the benefit of being usable even without the hose if you wanted to save space in your craft.

-This bilge pump is designed for kayaks, canoes and small boats.
+This bilge pump is designed for kayaks and canoes.
 It can remove up to 8 gallons of water per minute and features a comfort grip handle which is also designed to float.

 The pump is durable and made from plastic so could be ideal for all types of water conditions, including the ocean.

 This NRS bilge pump is a manual pump that can be ideal for all types of kayaks and canoes.
 It is 21 inches long and can remove up to 8 gallons of water per minute from your vessel.
 This can make it a good choice if you need to empty water quickly.